Do you know who you’re writing content for?

 Prospects need different kinds of content depending on what stage of the buyer journey they’re at.
 I write a guide for how to keep your ideal customer moving along it.
 This includes advice on how to position web content, as well as ideas for blog posts, ebooks and other pieces of content.

 Compelling content that moves the reader to act

 Compelling content engages your prospects.
 It turns them into fans and then customers.

 The content I write ranges from web content to blogs and articles; from e-books and thought leadership to email campaigns and social media snippets.

 All the content I write is designed to resonate with your ideal customer.
-It’s written to mean something to them and to help them.
+It’s written to mean something to them and to help them to achieve their goals.

-In 2019, consumers expect a lot from your content.
+In 2019, consumers are more expectant than ever.
 There’s a lot of competition for attention out there.
 To compete, your content doesn’t only have to be engaging - it has to speak to the specific values, beliefs, worries and motivations of your ideal customer.
-And that’s where the first two services come in.